facebook/ThreatExchange/doc/threat_exchange.md

 ## Setting Privacy In ThreatExchange

-All submissions to the ThreatExchange API allow for limiting the visibility of any indicator.
-Currently, ThreatExchange supports three levels of visibility:
+All submissions to the ThreatExchange API require setting a privacy type.
+This choice can limit the visibility of any indicator, if desired.
+ThreatExchange supports three levels of visibility:

 * allow all members;
 * allow specific members; and